Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 ingredients of dadar gulung.

 These days, you can buy grated coconut in frozen packs from Asian shops.
 If it’s not available to you, you can grate the coconut yourself.
 For this recipe, one whole coconut is more than enough.
-Just make sure you peel the brown skin of coconut flesh.
+Just make sure you peel the brown skin of the coconut flesh.

 If you can’t get any of them, you can use desiccated coconut (as a last resort).
 But you will have to add a little more water and cook it a bit longer to soften it.
-And bear in mind, its texture will be slightly drier and tastes less creamy.
+And bear in mind, its texture will be slightly drier and taste less creamy.

 If possible, try your best to get palm sugar (coconut sugar).
 If you shop at an Asian Indian/ Pakistani shop, it’s also called jaggery.
 Because this sugar is just the best pair for the coconut.
 The two make the filling irresistibly good.

-How To Make Rolled Pancake With Coconut And Palm Sugar Stuffing
+How to Make Rolled Pancake With Coconut And Palm Sugar Stuffing

 As for the filling, you just mix all the ingredients and cook it until all the liquid evaporates.
 This will leave you with a sticky and moist coconut mixture.